i Legislation, policy and practices

 For transactions subject to the EU merger control regime, the EUMR permits Member States to investigate a transaction to protect its 'legitimate interests' (other than the maintenance of competition).
-In such cases, the competition review will be conducted by the Commission (unless jurisdiction is transferred in a manner prescribed by the EUMR), and a review of the identified 'legitimate interest' will take place under the relevant domestic legislation, such as the Enterprise Act in the case of the United Kingdom.
+In these cases, the competition review will be conducted by the Commission (unless jurisdiction is transferred in a manner prescribed by the EUMR), and a review of the identified 'legitimate interest' will take place under the relevant domestic legislation, such as the Enterprise Act in the case of the United Kingdom.
 If the Commission were to clear a transaction on competition grounds, it would still be open to the UK government to intervene on the basis of a legitimate interest and to impose conditions on the transaction (for example, Fox/Sky, 2017).
-However, if the Commission were to block a transaction based on competition concerns, even if the government considered that it was in the UK's public interest for the transaction to go ahead, the government would not be able to override the block imposed by the Commission.
+However, if the Commission were to block a transaction based on competition concerns, even if the government considered that it was in the United Kingdom's public interest for the transaction to go ahead, the government would not be able to override the block imposed by the Commission.

 The question of what constitutes a legitimate interest is a matter for EU law.
-There are three specific categories of legitimate interests deemed to be compatible with general principles and other provisions of EU law, namely public security, media plurality and prudential rules.16 Any other legitimate interest a Member State wishes to protect must be communicated to the Commission, which then has 25 working days to assess the compatibility of that interest with EU law before a measure to protect the interest can be taken by the Member State.17 To trigger the intervention process, the UK Secretary of State will issue a European intervention notice under Section 67 of the Enterprise Act.
-Member States may also retain jurisdiction to examine national security aspects of mergers under Article 346 of the Treaty on the Functioning of the European Union (the TFEU).18
+There are three specific categories of legitimate interests deemed to be compatible with general principles and other provisions of EU law, namely public security, media plurality and prudential rules.13 Any other legitimate interest a Member State wishes to protect must be communicated to the Commission, which then has 25 working days to assess the compatibility of that interest with EU law before a measure to protect the interest can be taken by the Member State.14 To trigger the intervention process, the UK Secretary of State will issue a European intervention notice under Section 67 of the Enterprise Act.
+Member States may also retain jurisdiction to examine national security aspects of mergers under Article 346 of the Treaty on the Functioning of the European Union (the TFEU).15

-The UK government acting via a Secretary of State19 can also intervene in a transaction on defined public interest grounds in circumstances where the relevant EU merger control thresholds are not met, including in respect of:
+The UK government acting via a Secretary of State16 can also intervene in a transaction on defined public interest grounds in circumstances where the relevant EU merger control thresholds are not met, including in respect of: